mpyne-navy/dsb-report/dsb-report.md

 A New Life-Cycle Model for Custom DoD Software
 ==============================================

-Findings {#findings-5 .unnumbered}
+Findings
 --------

-### The most common present method of formulating specifications — issuing a Request for Proposal, accepting bids, and then letting a contract for software delivery — is not in keeping with good modern practice and accounts for much of the mismatch between user needs and delivered function, cost, and schedule. {#the-most-common-present-method-of-formulating-specifications-issuing-a-request-for-proposal-accepting-bids-and-then-letting-a-contract-for-software-delivery-is-not-in-keeping-with-good-modern-practice-and-accounts-for-much-of-the-mismatch-between-user-needs-and-delivered-function-cost-and-schedule. .unnumbered}
+### The most common present method of formulating specifications — issuing a Request for Proposal, accepting bids, and then letting a contract for software delivery — is not in keeping with good modern practice and accounts for much of the mismatch between user needs and delivered function, cost, and schedule.

 As discussed above under Current Trends, we now understand the importance of iterative development of requirements, the testing of